kristopolous/tw/back/README.md

 In any of these cases, the user experience testimonial here is gold dust ... it's probably not too much to ask the user for their email address to open up a dialog on what happened.

-# Stemming

-There may be value in making sure that the dictionary is only composed of words that have been "found" before.
-This approach is better than a prebaked dictionary because it allows for slang and at the same time doesn't permit bad spellings to be auto-corrected to absurd words that would never appear.